lgatto/bioc-ms-prot/README.md

-# Mass spectrometry and proteomics using R/Bioconductor
+# Workflows and Practicals for Mass spectrometry and proteomics using R/Bioconductor

 ### Table of content